Level: Certificate Course

 Prerequisites:

-There are no previous educational requirements for entry into the course.
-Artistic ability is necessary, as well as practical skill for working with tiny articles and fine precision tools.
+necessary, as well as practical skill for working with tiny articles and fine precision tools.
 Technical aptitude, good eyesight and eye-hand co-ordination are also important.
-The ability to concentrate for long periods and to do neat, precise work, are important qualities of successful goldsmiths/jewellers.
+The ability to concentrate for long periods and to do neat precise work are important qualities of successful goldsmiths/jewellers.
 Sometimes a jeweller works on a particular piece for days or weeks and this requires perseverance and concentration.

 Duration: